egeniq/adapto/README.md

 * Micro CMS systems
 * Data management applications, including glue and reporting

-Adapto takes original concepts first proven in the [ATK framework](http://www.atk-framework.com) created by [ibuldings](http://www.ibuildings.nl/) to the next level.
-The project is led by Ivo Jansch, former CTO at ibuildings and the 'inventor' of [ATK](http://www.atk-framework.com) and [Achievo](http://www.achievo.org) (a GPL resource management application based on ATK).
+Adapto takes original concepts first proven in the [ATK framework](http://www.atk-framework.com) (created by Ivo Jansch and [ibuildings](http://www.ibuildings.nl/)) to the next level.
+The project is led by Egeniq, the company that was founded by two ATK veterans Peter Verhage and Ivo Jansch.

 Adapto concentrates on what makes it unique, and uses Zend Framework for caching, view rendering, database connectivity, etc.

 What makes Adapto different is: